ECC-BFMC/Documentation/source/data/demo/explaining.rst

             :width: 77%
             :align: left

 - **Saving** – The new CPP files will be downloaded to the machine accessing the dashboard and also saved to ``src/calibration/source/drivers``.
-These files can then be pasted into the embedded project.

   .. image:: ../../images/demo/calibration_save.png
     :align: center
     :width: 45%

+- **flashing the vehicle** – After saving, the new calibration files must be copied in the Embedded project, then the project must be :doc:`build & flashed </embeddedplatform/buildAndFlash>`, according to the documentation.